jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 2. Click on the job you wish to edit.
 3. On the left-hand side of the screen, click “Configure”.
 4. Scroll down to the “Post-build Actions” header.
-5. Click “Add post-build action” and select “Monitor agent with Otel.
+5. Click “Add post-build action” and select “Monitor agent with Otel”.
 6. Click “Save”.

 ## Using the plugin in Jenkins Pipeline